opensearch-project/documentation-website/_api-reference/search.md

 Field | Type | Description
 :--- | :--- | :---
-aggs | Object | In the aggs property (you can use aggregations if you want), you can define any number of aggregations.
-Each aggregation is defined by its name and one of the types of aggregations that OpenSearch supports. docvalue_fields | Array of objects | The fields that OpenSearch should return using their docvalue forms.
+aggs | Object | In the optional `aggs` parameter, you can define any number of aggregations.
+Each aggregation is defined by its name and one of the types of aggregations that OpenSearch supports.
+For more information, see [Aggregations]({{site.url}}{{site.baseurl}}/aggregations/). docvalue_fields | Array of objects | The fields that OpenSearch should return using their docvalue forms.
 Specify a format to return results in a certain format, such as date and time. fields | Array | The fields to search for in the request.
 Specify a format to return results in a certain format, such as date and time. explain | String | Whether to return details about how OpenSearch computed the document's score.
 Default is false.